The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 I send out invitations to my parties.

-People that don't get invited hint and beg to come.
+People that don't get invited hint and beg to come if they know I'm serving Allen Brothers.

-If they know I'm serving Allen Brothers, they got two different, you got the Rush Pack, you have a Rushmore pack, you can get eight free steak burgers, an executive EIB apron in the Rushmore pack.
+You can get eight free steak burgers, an executive EIB apron in the Rush More pack.

 Warn you, once you do this, nothing else will be good enough.

-And don't let this stupid story from the AP ruin your barbecue for cr.
+And don't let this stupid story from the AAP ruin your barbecue.

 Everything goes up every year.